Holiday Road Trip Packing List

 The ideas and suggestions written below are provided for general educational purposes only and should not be construed as medical advice or care.
 Always seek the advice of a physician or other qualified health provider before beginning any physical fitness or health- and nutrition-related activity.

 The holidays often mean coming together with friends and family to celebrate the magic of the season.
-While you may have flown across the country for visits in the past, this year may look a little different in order to keep your family safe and healthy.
 Whether you’re staying closer to home or piling everyone in the minivan to reach your holiday destination, here are a few tips for a safe, fun, and well-fueled road trip for the whole family.

 Rules of the Road